 How to treat open pores

-- Exfoliate your skin gently
+- Cleanse and Exfoliate your skin gently to unblock your pores.

-- Hydrate your skin
+- Hydrate to condition your skin.

-- Treat acne
+- Treat acne.

-- Use sunscreen to protect your skin every day
+- Use sunscreen to protect your skin every day.